Locations:

 Living With

-See your provider right away if you suspect you’ve had episodes of uncontrolled sleep eating.
-Sleep-related eating disorder can be dangerous to your health and the health of your family.
+See your provider right away if you suspect you’ve had episodes of sleep eating.
+A sleep-related eating disorder can be dangerous to your health and the health of those within your household, so don’t delay getting the care you need.

 A note from Cleveland Clinic